kishorpallamala/devops-training/README.md

 third change for pulling from remote server firth change for fetching
 # devops-training
-devops training  by hari kammana
+devops training  by hari kammana from java homes